-- A. THAT Council approve, in principle, the application of targeted 5-year land assessment averaging for the purpose of calculating property taxes for Residential (Class 1), Light Industry (Class 5), and Business and Other (Class 6) properties for 2019. - B. THAT, in addition to the standard exclusions as outlined in the annual Land Assessment Averaging By-law, Council adopt a "threshold" of 10% above the property class average change for Class 1 and for Classes 5 & 6 to define eligibility for targeted averaging;
+- A. THAT Council approve, in principle, the application of targeted 5-year land assessment averaging for the purpose of calculating property taxes for Residential (Class 1), Light Industry (Class 5), and Business and Other (Class 6) properties for 2020. - B. THAT, in addition to the standard exclusions as outlined in the annual Land Assessment Averaging By-law, Council adopt a "threshold" of 10% above the property class average change for Class 1 and for Classes 5 and 6 to define eligibility for targeted averaging;

-FURTHER, THAT the 2019 property class average change for Class 1 and for Classes 5 & 6 be finalized upon publication of the 2019 Revised Assessment Roll in April 2019;
+FURTHER THAT the 2020 property class average change for Class 1 and for Classes 5 and 6 be finalized upon publication of the 2020 Revised Assessment Roll in April 2020;

-AND FURTHER, THAT for properties that are eligible for targeted averaging, the year-over-year change in values derived from the averaging formula for the purpose of calculating property taxes not fall below the Council-adopted "threshold".
+AND FURTHER THAT for properties that are eligible for targeted averaging, the year-over-year change in values derived from the averaging formula for the purpose of calculating property taxes not fall below the Council-adopted "threshold".

-- C. THAT properties impacted by a Director of Planning-initiated amendment to the Zoning & Development By-law or an Official Development Plan be considered for targeted averaging, in accordance with the criteria set out in the annual Land Assessment Averaging By-law. - D. THAT the Director of Legal Services, in consultation with the Director of Finance, bring forward for enactment applicable by-laws authorizing the use of targeted 5-
+- C. THAT properties impacted by a Director of Planning-initiated amendment to the Zoning & Development By-law or an Official Development Plan be considered for targeted averaging, in accordance with the criteria set out in the annual Land Assessment Averaging By-law. - D. THAT properties whose owners sought additional density or a change in use from Council through rezoning, whether enacted or not, or through Council-approved policy changes, not be considered for targeted averaging.

-- year land assessment averaging that reflect Council's decision on Recommendations A, B and C. - E. THAT, subject to adoption of any applicable by-laws, the Director of Finance make appropriate arrangements with BC Assessment for the production of the 2019 Average Assessment Roll at an estimated cost of \$25,000 plus applicable taxes; source of funding to be the 2019 Operating Budget.
+- E. THAT the Director of Legal Services, in consultation with the Director of Finance, be instructed to bring forward for enactment a by-law authorizing the use of targeted 5-year land assessment averaging that reflects Council's decision on Recommendations A, B, C and D. - F. THAT, subject to adoption of any applicable by-laws, the Director of Finance make appropriate arrangements with BC Assessment for the production of the 2020 Average Assessment Roll at an estimated cost of \$25,000 plus applicable taxes; source of funding to be the 2020 Operating Budget. - G. THAT Council direct the Director of Finance to continue working through the Intergovernmental Working Group, in consultation with the UBCM, key stakeholders, and community partners, to engage the Province to focus on the work necessary to implement "Split Assessment through a Commercial Subclass" in time for the 2021 tax year.